 TotalBoat 5:1 Epoxy Kits include everything you need to tackle epoxy repairs and fiberglass projects.
-The complete project-ready epoxy kit includes: TotalBoat 5:1 epoxy resin; your choice of either fast or slow TotalBoat hardener; a set of metered mixing pumps, 2 stir sticks, 2 mixing pails, and a pair of latex gloves.
+Complete project-ready epoxy kits includes: TotalBoat 5:1 epoxy resin; your choice of either fast or slow TotalBoat hardener; 2 stir sticks, and 2 mixing pails.

 System Group Sizes: A - Quart Kit; B - Gallon Kit; C - 4.5 Gallon Kit.

-Note: Don't need the pumps, gloves, stir sticks, or mixing cups?
+Note: Don't need the stir sticks or mixing cups?
 Gallon size kits are also available with just resin & hardener included.
-This 'no frills' version makes sense if you already have TotalBoat pumps and just need more epoxy.
+This 'no frills' version makes sense if you just need more epoxy.